 IGAS 2: Accounting and classification of Grants-in-Aid; and

-IGAS 3: Loans and Advances made by Governments Following IGASs approved by GASAB are under consideration by GoI:
+IGAS 3: Loans and Advances made by Governments Following IGASs approved by GASAB are under consideration by the GoI:

 IGAS 7: Foreign Currency and Loss/ Gain by Exchange Rate Variations;